Love writing about all things lez/bi/queer? Studying journalism or looking to break into the industry? We got you.

 Sounds great!
 How do I apply?

-To apply, send us your CV together with a covering letter confirming that you are eligible for work experience with DIVA (see policy guidelines below) and outline why you would like to do your work experience with us.
+To apply, send us your CV together with a covering letter confirming that you are eligible for work experience with DIVA (see our essential policy guidelines below) and outline why you would like to do your work experience with us.

 Remember to date your covering letter and tell us when you are available for your placement.
-It is advisable to give us at least two months’ notice of your preferred dates and an alternative period if possible.
+It is advisable to give at least two months’ notice of your preferred dates and an alternative period if possible.

 Send your application with the subject line WORK EXPERIENCE to email@example.com